Galerina sulciceps

-Galerina sulciceps is a dangerously toxic species of fungus in the family Strophariaceae, of the order Agaricales.
+Galerina sulciceps is a dangerously toxic species of fungus in the family Hymenogastraceae, of the order Agaricales.
 It is distributed in tropical Indonesia and India, but has reportedly been found fruiting in European greenhouses on occasion.
 More toxic than the deathcap (Amanita phalloides), G. sulciceps has been shown to contain the toxins alpha- (α-), beta- (β-) and gamma- (γ-) amanitin; a series of poisonings in Indonesia in the 1930s resulted in 14 deaths from the consumption of this species.
 It has a typical "little brown mushroom" appearance, with barely any obvious external characteristics to help differentiate it from many other similar undistinguished brown species.
 The fruit bodies of the fungus are tawny to ochre, deepening to reddish-brown at the base of the stem.
 The gills are well-separated, and there is no ring present on the stem.

 History and taxonomy

 This species was first described in the literature as Marasmius sulciceps by English Naturalist Miles Joseph Berkeley in 1848, based on a specimen found four years earlier growing on old wood in Ceylon (modern-day Sri Lanka).
 In 1898, Otto Kuntze transferred the species to Chamaeceras, a genus that has since been subsumed back into Marasmius.
 Due to its brown-colored spore print, Dutch mycologist Karel Bernard Boedijn transferred the species to the genus Phaeomarasmius in 1938.
 In 1951, he redescribed the species and transferred it to its current position in Galerina.
 Rolf Singer's comprehensive taxonomical treatment of the Agaricales placed Galerina sulciceps in section Naucoriopsis of the genus Galerina, a subdivision first defined by French mycologist Robert Kühner in 1935.
 This section includes small brown-spored fungi that when young have a cap margin curved inward, and thin-walled, obtuse, or acute-ended pleurocystidia which are not broadly rounded at the top.
 All of the poisonous amatoxin-containing Galerina belong to section Naucoriopsis.